Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 This exercise consists of the following main steps:

-1. Download the "Ubuntu Server 24.04" installation image.
+1. Downloading the "Ubuntu Server 24.04" installation image.
-2. Create a new virtual machine in VirtualBox with (recommended, lower might work as well)
+2. Creating a new virtual machine in VirtualBox with (recommended, lower might work as well)
     - 6 GB virtual disk
     - 1024 MB of memory
     - 32 MB video memory
-3. Install Ubuntu on the virtual machine with
+3. Installing Ubuntu on the virtual machine with
     - user called `USERNAME` (if your GitLab name is `@musterm`, then `musterm`)
     - (host)name of the machine `USERNAMEvm` (e.g., `mustermvm`)
-4. Install the software package `neofetch`.
+4. Installing the software package `neofetch`.
-5. Run `neofetch` in the terminal and take a screenshot
+5. Running `neofetch` in the terminal and take a screenshot
-6. Upload the screenshot in a new issue on the SIM GitLab.
+6. Uploading the screenshot in a new issue on the SIM GitLab.

 In the following subsections you will find additional instructions and explanations.
 This should help you, especially if you do not have much experience with software installation and Linux.